Lucky Number Slevin: Plot

 Slevin is approached by Detective Brikowski, who is investigating The Boss and The Rabbi.
 Brikowski has also been informed that Goodkat is back in town for the first time in twenty years and thinks there is a connection between The Boss, The Rabbi, Goodkat, and Slevin.
-After pretending to be gay, Slevin gets invited to Yitzchok's apartment, where he and Goodkat kill Yitzchok and his bodyguards.
+After pretending to be gay, Slevin gets invited to Yitzchok's apartment, where he kills Yitzchok, and Goodkat (revealed to be working with Slevin) kills the bodyguards.
+They use the man Goodkat killed in the airport (revealed to be Fisher) in Slevin's place.
 The two then kidnap The Boss and The Rabbi, whom they restrain in The Boss's penthouse.
 There, Slevin reveals he is Henry, Max's son.
 The mobsters who killed Max were The Boss and The Rabbi.
 Goodkat was the assassin hired to kill young Henry.
 After an attack of conscience, Goodkat raised Henry as his own.
+They planted Slevin as Nick (the man in the bus terminal) to get him close to them; Goodkat killed the bookies while Slevin killed The Boss' son.
 Slevin suffocates The Rabbi and The Boss by taping plastic bags over their heads, killing them the same way they killed his father.
 Since Lindsey photographed Goodkat while investigating Nick's disappearance, Goodkat shoots her to protect his identity.

 While hunting for Slevin, Brikowski gets a phone call from his boss and learns the meaning of the pseudonym Slevin Kelevra: "Lucky Number Slevin" was the horse Max had bet on, and "Kelevra" is Hebrew for bad dog, mirroring Goodkat's name.
 Brikowski murdered Slevin's mother to pay his own gambling debts twenty years ago.
 As he hears this story, Brikowski resigns himself to his fate as Slevin appears in his back seat and shoots him dead.

 Later, at the bus terminal, Slevin is met by Lindsey.
 Goodkat previously informed Slevin that he had to murder Lindsey.
-However, Slevin explained his true identity to Lindsey and helped fake her death.
+However, Slevin, who's fallen in love with Lindsey, explained his true identity to her and helped fake her death.
 When Goodkat appears, aware of the deception, Slevin explains he had to save her and did not think Goodkat would understand.
 Having saved Slevin as a boy, Goodkat states that he understands and agrees to leave Lindsey alone.
 Goodkat returns Slevin's father's old watch and disappears into the crowd.